Sustainability

 #2: Reuse

-Bring a reusable water bottle and use our water filling stations.
+Bring a reusable water bottle and use our water filling-stations.

 #3: Recycle

 Use the recycling bins—put the right stuff in the right bin!
+Watch contamination.
+Put the curly fries in the landfill, not the recycle bin!

 #4: Protect